brimdata/super/book/src/intro.md

 # Introduction

-SuperDB is a new analytics database that unifies the management of relational tables and arbitrary JSON data with its super-structured data model.
+SuperDB is a new analytics database that unifies the organization of relational tables and JSON data with its super-structured data model.

 XXX clarify db vs super, connect to an instance vs operate directly on inputs